Optimal Discrete Beamforming of RIS-Aided Wireless Communications: An Inner Product Maximization Approach: Numerical and Experimental Results

 \section{Numerical and Experimental Results}

-In this section, we support the claim that the proposed DaS is highly effective (particularly at large scales) in practice through extensive numerical experiments.
-We compare our approach with several SOTA methods, including SDR-SDP, Manopt, and APX~\cite{zhang2022configuring}.
-Both SDR-SDP and Manopt take a continuous perspective.
-They perform discretization on the continuous beamforming solutions.
-For clarity, these algorithms are referred to as discrete SDR-SDP and discrete Manopt, respectively.
-A standard CVX solver in Matlab~\cite{grant2014cvx} is used to solve the relaxed convex problems arising in SDR-SDP.

-On the other hand, exhaustive search can find the optimal discrete phase configurations.
-Due to the exponential search complexity, it is only used to solve problems of small size.
-Recently, an approximation (APX) algorithm, which can achieve near optimality for high resolution quantizations, was proposed in \cite{zhang2022configuring}.
-We include these methods as benchmarks also.
-We must comment that the comparisons are far from complete.
-There exist algorithms that we do not involve in the comparison.
+To assess the efficacy of the proposed DaS algorithm, we conduct a dual evaluation involving both numerical simulations\footnote{ The simulation results can be reproduced using code available at: https://github.com/RujingXiong/RIS\_Optimization.git} and real-world field trials.
+In the simulations, we compare the proposed algorithm's performance against several state-of-the-art methods, namely SDR-SDP, Manopt, and APX \cite{zhang2022configuring}.
+Furthermore, we execute field tests within an actual RIS-aided communication prototype system.

-\subsection{Signal power gains}
+\subsection{Signal Power Gains}

-We first test the performance in terms of SNR as a function of the number of cells.
-In the following numerical experiments, all equivalent channels are i.i.d.
-Gaussian of mean zero and variance $c$.
-We record the power gain for each of the $400$ trials with a fixed value of $N$.
+We initiate numerical simulations to evaluate the SNR performance of various methods concerning the number of units $N$.
+In all simulations, the equivalent channels are i.i.d.
+Gaussian random variables of mean zero and variance $c$.
+We refer to the SDR-SDP and Manopt algorithms, which take continuous solutions and discretization processes as discrete SDR-SDP and discrete Manopt, respectively.

-The average performance of various methods is demonstrated in Fig.~\ref{Fig1}.
-It can be seen that the proposed DaS outperforms the other algorithms.
-Specifically, the lower dashed block (Part \uppercase\expandafter{\romannumeral1}) shows that the proposed DaS always achieves the optimal discrete phase configurations because there is no difference from the results given by exhaustive search.
-On the other hand, when the number of cells is moderate, as demonstrated in Fig.~\ref{fig: Compa3Method}, the SNR boosts of the proposed DaS are $0.5$dB, $1$dB, and $2$dB on average over discrete SDR-SDP, discrete Manopt, and APX for 1-bit quantization scheme.
-We take ten Gaussian randomizations when using SDR-SDP here.

-For understanding the SNR boost more clearly, we tested for 1000 trials with a fixed $N=200$, and plot the cumulative distribution function of SNR, as shown in Fig.\ref{CDF-My}.
-It can be seen that the proposed DaS performs better, the SNR by DaS gains $1$dB over that by Discrete Manopt.

-The second test compares the performance in terms of SNR for different values of the quantization bits.
-The results for Gaussian channels are demonstrated in Fig.~\ref{2-4-8bit}.
-To better understand the performance degradation due to quantization, we plot in red the results of continuous phase configurations (given by Manopt).
-Figs.~\ref{1-bit} and \ref{2-bit} show the fact that the proposed DaS outperforms the APK approach, especially for extremely low resolution quantization schemes.
-Figs.~\ref{4-bit} and \ref{8-bit} indicate that, for moderate resolution quantizations, e.g., 4-bits and above, there seems to be no significantly noticeable difference between continuous and discrete phase configurations.
-It is only a $\mathbf{0.05}$dB loss with continuous phase configurations as the quantization is 4-bits.
-The same viewpoints can be concluded from the results in Fig.\ref{CDF-My2}.
-We can observe that the 1-bit RIS loss of about $3$dB than the continuous phase configurations (Manopt), and higher resolution quantizations, less received signal power loss.